 Dear Artists, Performers, Friends, Supporters, Pirates, Craftspeople, Workshop Leaders,

-I know that many of you have been waiting for an announcement on plans for the 2020 Harwich International Shanty Festival.
-I also know that many of you are desperately keen to hear that we will be going ahead as usual.
+We know that many of you have been waiting for an announcement on plans for the 2020 Harwich International Shanty Festival.
+We also know that many of you are desperately keen to hear that we will be going ahead as usual.
 Not only those performers who earn their living from events such as ours, but also many who are looking for light at the end of what can seem like a long dark tunnel.